Holidays to Vietnam are as popular as ever, and it’s easy to see why. But what about booking a holiday to Vietnam and Cambodia?

 With its troubled past, the country was once split in two and at war, well behind it, it has picked itself up and opened its arms wide to tourism.
-From the colonial chic of Hanoi to the emerald waters of Halong Bay in the north, the golden sands of Hoi An in the centre to frantic Saigon in the south, there is something for everyone in Vietnam.
+From the colonial chic of Hanoi to the emerald waters of Halong Bay in the north, the golden sands of Hoi An in the centre to frantic Ho Chi Minh in the south, there is something for everyone in Vietnam.
 Coupled with delicious French influenced cuisine and the friendliest people you could ever meet, Vietnam is certainly the jewel in Southeast Asia’s crown.
 Go now and experience its enchantments for yourself!

 But why visit just one incredible country when you can visit two?
 Why not visit Vietnam and its beautiful neighbour Cambodia on one brilliant holiday, seeing as you’re over there!

 Why Should I Extend My Holiday In Vietnam To Include Cambodia?

 Sandwiched between the ever-popular Thailand and Vietnam, tourists often overlook Cambodia and its magnificent treasures.
 There’s one in particular that should be on everyone’s bucket list.